Sue Uber in small claims court

-- All courts in the U.S. require you to pay a filing fee before they can allow you to sue Uber in small claims.
+- All small claims courts in the U.S. require you to pay a filing fee before they can allow you to sue Uber.
 This fee can sometimes be waived.

-When you file your court forms, the court clerk will give you a stamped copy of your forms with a court date.
-Keep it with you in a safe place andbring it to your hearing.
+When you file your court forms, the court clerk will give you a stamped copy of them with a court date.
+Keep them in a safe place and bring them to your hearing.

 Serve your forms on Uber

-In this step, all you need to do is deliver your copy of the stamped complaint forms to Uber.
-You can deliver your copy to Uber via registered mail if you can’t deliver them in person Some courts have strict rules about how to serve a defendant, and your claim can get dropped if you do not follow them.
+To serve Uber, all you need to do is deliver a copy of the stamped forms to the company.
+You can send them to Uber via registered mail.
+Some courts have strict rules about how to serve a defendant, and your claim can get dropped if you do not follow them.

 Show up to your court date against Uber

-When the court clark gives you a court date, you must be present at the courthouse on that date, so make sure to schedule it on your calendar.
+When the court clerk gives you a court date, you must be present at the courthouse on that date, so make sure not to miss it.
+It is not flexible.

-If you are unsure of what to say in court, DoNotPay can provide you with a script that is specific to your issue to read in court.
-For example, if you are suing Uber for breach of contract, DoNotPay’s provided script will inform you how to identify the elements of your claim, and what to say if the defendant does not show up for the court date.
-This script also prepares a strategy for you to follow, in order to ensure that your issue is heard with clarity and intent.
+If you are unsure of what to say in court, DoNotPay will provide you with a script that is specific to your case.
+For example, maybe you are suing Uber for breach of contract.
+DoNotPay’s generated text will inform you of how to identify the critical elements of your claim, and what to say if the defendant does not show up for the court date.

 Suing Uber if a driver steals from you

 In 2017, someone successfully sued Uber in small claims court after losing $4,000 in personal property.
-After Uber claimed it wasn’t responsible for the passenger’s belongings, he provided consistent evidence that helped him win an offer of $1,000 which he was unsatisfied with.
-After continuing to go to court once more, he received the full $4,000 he requested.
+After Uber claimed it wasn’t responsible for the passenger’s belongings, the individual provided evidence that helped him win $1,000, with which he was unsatisfied.
+After going back to court once more, he received the full $4,000.

-Uber claims that it is not responsible for belongings if you leave it in your driver’s car.
-But if you’re willing to fight with various forms of evidence, you have a chance of beating Uber in small claims court.
-Just be aware that suing Uber can be a lengthy process, but it can be easier if you use DoNotPay.
+Uber claims that it is not responsible for belongings you leave in your driver’s car.
+But if you’re willing to fight, you have a chance of beating Uber in small claims court.
+Just be aware that suing Uber can be a lengthy process, but it is easier if you use DoNotPay.
+Access it through any .